vaniaelvina/SuperCashier/README.md

 2. main.py

-   This module imports functions from module Transaction.py and methods to show simple UI.
+   This module imports methods from module Transaction.py also contains some functons to show simple menu and UI.
    - `main_menu(trnsct_123)`

      This function displays the ordered items and a menu for the user to interact with the Transaction object which is trnsct_123.
 It also contains menu loop and ask user to input their selected menu.
 If the input is not a number between 1 and 9, it will ask the user to re-input the menu.